Zeba-Sultana/Sultana_etal_2022/2B_WB_Norm_FoldChange/ReadMe_2B.txt

 ## Normalization over Gel mean(Steps followed)
 *step1 : For each gel of each of the 3 replicates, the mean value for each of the analytes was calculated  (Detail : However, before calculating the mean values, the samples which had NA values (1 in XX3,1 in XX5 and 10 in XO5) were also removed from the other 2 replicates before calculating the mean, so that there is no skew.)

-*step 2 : For all analytes, the T_Norm value was divided by the mean value of that analyte for the Gel.
+*step 2 : For all analytes, the T_Norm value was divided by the mean T_Norm value of that analyte for the Gel.

 ## Calculation of fold change over untreated control(Steps followed)
 In order to use Fold change values as input for STASNet, we needed to retain variation in control values.